Special operations: United States

 Between the 17th and 18th centuries, there were wars between American colonists and Native American tribes.
-The United States established specialized Rangers.
+The British colonial authorities in North America established specialized Rangers.
 Learning frontier skills from friendly Native Americans the Rangers helped carry out offensive strikes "frontier combat" against hostile Natives.
 Thus Ranger companies were formed to provide reconnaissance, intelligence, light infantry, and scouting.
 Colonel Benjamin Church (c.
 1639–1718) was the captain of the first Ranger force in America (1676).
 Several Ranger companies were established in the American colonies, including Knowlton's Rangers, an elite corps of Rangers who supplied reconnaissance and espionage for George Washington's Continental Army.
 Rogers' Rangers on Roger's Island, in modern-day Fort Edward, New York, is regarded as the "spiritual home" of the United States Special Operations Forces, specifically the United States Army Rangers.
 These early American light infantry battalions were trained under Robert Rogers' 28 "Rules of Ranging", which is considered the first known manual of modern asymmetric warfare tactics used in modern special operations.

 Army Rangers were essential to several World War II campaigns such as North Africa campaign "Operation Torch", Tunisian campaign, Sicily campaign "Operation Husky", and Normandy landings during D-day, Ranger companies landed at Pointe du Hoc.

 Marine Raiders gathered in front of a Japanese dugout on Bougainville.

 In WWII, more elite units were needed to carry out special operations, raids, and reconnaissance, especially behind enemy lines.
 President Franklin D. Roosevelt established the Marine Raiders in February 1942 after Admiral Chester Nimitz requested commando units to raid Japanese-held islands.
 Major General Thomas Holcomb, the Marine Commandant, chose the name "Raiders" and created two battalions.
 Other specialized units such as Naval Combat Demolition Units and Underwater Demolition Teams (UDTs), the predecessors of the Navy's current SEALs, were formed in 1943.